eromatiya/lightdm-webkit2-theme-glorious/README.md

 ### Notes

 + Add more background images by putting your wallpapers/images in `/usr/share/backgrounds/`.
 + Non-image and directory inside `/usr/share/backgrounds/` will cause an error!
-You will encounter this if you installed a package (for example `archlinux-wallpaper`) that includes `AUTHORS` file.
+You will likely encounter this if you installed a package (for example `archlinux-wallpaper` that includes `AUTHORS` file).
-+ If you're on a desktop environment like KDE Plasma and GNOME3, you can set your profile picture and real name in the settings.
-While if you're on a more minimal environment like window managers, you can install and use the program called `mugshot`.
++ Set your profile image in system settings or by using `mugshot`.
-+ If your desktop environment or window manager's logo is not in the sessions screen, feel free to submit a [pull request](https://github.com/manilarome/lightdm-webkit2-theme-glorious/pulls)!
++ Missing DE/WM logo?
+Submit a [pull request](https://github.com/manilarome/lightdm-webkit2-theme-glorious/pulls)!
 + Translations are not yet supported.
 PR's are welcome!

 ### Credits